teej/titan-sf/README.md

 ## What is this?

 I wrote titan for the [HYTRADBOI jam](https://www.hytradboi.com/jam). titan is a declarative, pure-SQL package manager for Snowflake.
+You can read more about it on [my blog](https://teej.ghost.io/titan-a-package-manager-for-snowflake/).

 ## Getting Started